chrgraefe/cgraefe.github.com/_posts/2018-07-10-t-sql-tuesday.md

 I often discuss this code and several other helper functions for string formatting with colleagues.
 We never found a good replacement for this functionality, so it stays in my tool belt.

 May be Microsoft will implement a similar function in SQL Server like Oracle has for years.
-You can upvote my \[connect item/feature]\[2]
+You can upvote my [feature request][2]